zslwyuan/AMF-Placer/doc/pages/_5_explanation.md

 5. ParallelCLBPacker: finally packs LUT/FF/MUX/CARRY elements into legal CLB sites in a parallel approach.

+**Novel Solutions:**

+Compared to previous work, we proposed a series of novel solutions for FPGA mixed-size placements and meanwhile we provide a set of optimized extension of some latest works from the perspectives of cell spreading, congestion mitigation, clock legalization, packing and timing optimization.
+Here we prepare some explanation for users who are interested in the details, (where are the devil LOL).

+* @subpage _5_1_WLOpt: the simulated-annealing-based initial placement and some important factors/terms in the quadratic placement target function.
+* @subpage _5_2_CellSpreading: the parallel solution to cell spreading for large designs with many macros and the sensitivity of partitioning-based algorithm.

 **The AMF-Placer Workflow**

 Below is the overall flow of AMFPlacer and a visualized procedure is shown in the figure below.
 If you are interested in the details of AMFPlacer runtime behaviors, you can find the concrete explanation here: (@subpage _6_runtimeLog).